This article shares tactics to drive leads and convert them into customers, and eventually, return customers.

 Spot Your Leaks With A Funnel Visualization

 You can identify those leaks with conversion funnel analysis in Google Analytics.
 If you’ve racked up at least a few months of data, you can begin to draw some insight into how visitors are interacting with your content and/or product.

 Start in Google Analytics.
 Note: You need to have Goals enabled to see this view.
 If you haven’t set it up, this video from Kissmetrics will help get you started.

 In your sidebar menu click the >Conversions section.
 Then, select >Goals and finally >Funnel Visualization.

 Here you will see a visualized 3-step conversion funnel:

-In this example, the funnel leaking heavily at all stages.
+In this example, the funnel is leaking heavily at all stages.
 There’s definitely room for improvement.
 But where do we start?

 For the best ROI on our efforts, we should look to address the biggest leaks first.
-In our example, that is the homepage as only 2.93% of people are proceeding to ‘Why Join’.
+In our example, the homepage has only 2.93% of people proceeding to ‘Why Join’.

 When identifying your leaks, consider the following points:

 - Start with the biggest, costliest leaks and your pages with the highest levels of traffic.
 Use Google Analytics reports to help you with this.

 - Run weekly (or daily, even) tests for a month at the very least.

 - Never stop monitoring results and testing.
 There’s always scope for further improvement.
 Why not aim to run at least 100 tests this year?